 The Polyphony Lit Editorial Staff, comprised of volunteer high school students from all over the world, provides editorial feedback to every submission we receive in the general Poetry/Prose submissions category and decides which pieces are accepted for publication in our triquarterly online and print publications.
 Each piece is read and commented on by two Junior Editors and one Senior Editor.
 The final decision on publication is made by an Executive Editor, Genre-Managing Editor, or Editor-in-Chief.
 At the conclusion of the editing cycle, editorial comments are compiled and sent directly to the submitter.
 Since we seek to provide editorial training for young writers, our editors also receive feedback on their commentary from other editors.
-Comments and publication notifications are generally completed within 3-6 months of submission.
-Response time may vary, depending on the size and availability of our volunteer staff.
+Comments and publication notifications are generally completed within 8-12 months of submission.
+Response time may vary, depending on the size and availability of our volunteer staff, but we are always searching for ways to streamline the process.
 Pieces submitted during March and April usually receive a slower response, due to the large number of submissions that arrive during these months.

 The entry-level position at Polyphony Lit is Junior Editor.
 The Junior Editor is the first to read the poetry, fiction, and creative nonfiction submitted to our general Poetry/Prose category.